 The Master Bedroom also got some pretty major updates.
 In here we replaced the flooring, updated the light fixture, and updated the closet doors with “faux shiplap” doors.
 I revealed this space for the Spring One Room Challenge Reveal.

 Although there are many rooms that we accomplished a lot in, there’s others that we have made absolutely no progress in.
 For example, the mudroom.
 It looks exactly the same as the day we bought the house.
-It still provides minimal function for such a large mudroom.
+It still provides minimal function for such a large mudroom. **UPDATE** Check out how we finished the mudroom here.
 Or there’s the master bathroom.
 In here I hung a towel bar and flipped the mirror vertical.
-I shared my moodboard with plans for this bathroom, but haven’t made any progress on getting there yet.
+I shared my moodboard with plans for this bathroom, but haven’t made any progress on getting there yet. **Update** Check out how we updated it here.

 Another room that hadn’t been touched until recently was our daughter’s room.
-I’ve secretly been working on it though and am going to share it all with you this month!
-Our basement also hasn’t seen any love or attention and mainly is a big open space for the boys to play floor hockey in.
+I’ve secretly been working on it though and am going to share it all with you this month! **Update** Here is the reveal of our daughter’s room.
+Our basement also hasn’t seen any love or attention and mainly is a big open space for the boys to play floor hockey in. **Update** Here is the basement reveal.

 After writing this post though I’m encouraged by how much we accomplished in one year, especially since we really did take it slow and never went crazy to get these projects done.
 I have to credit you guys, my readers for giving me the opportunity to be able to do updates like these and blog about them.
 Often updates are cheap and simple and only cost as much as a gallon of paint.
 Other times it involves updating fixtures which is more expensive.
 If it weren’t for the many companies that have sponsored product for these projects we wouldn’t have been able to complete many of them.
 Even with that said, even if I had paid retail prices for everything, ALL of these updates could be done for under $10,000.
 I know that this has added far more than $10,000 to the value of our home.
 I hope that encourages you that updating a house can be affordable and helps you to see the potential in your own home.
-Thanks for reading!
+If you love how we’ve decorated our home, be sure to check out the “shop my home” page!
+Thanks for stopping by today!

 Never Miss Another Post!